Archbishop's Mansion: Working Boys’ Home for Catholic Youth (1944–1974)

 In 1944, the archbishop residence was moved to 2840 Broadway Street in the Outer Broadway neighborhood between Pacific Heights and Presidio Heights.
 Between 1944 and 1974, the Archbishop's Mansion operated as a boys Catholic reform school called the "Working Boys’ Home for Catholic Youth", and remained owned by the church.

 Late years

 In 1974, the building was sold to UCMC Presbyterian Hospital (later known as Pacific Presbyterian Medical Center, and then merged into California Pacific Medical Center), which used the building as an outpatient psychiatric clinic and hospital offices.

 In 1983, the building was converted into an opera-themed bed and breakfast by Jonathan Shannon and Ray Ross.
 The archbishop's bedroom was designated as a honeymoon suite, known as the "Don Giovani Suite".

 In 2010, the mansion was on the real estate market, and sold for US$7 million; at the time it was 13-bedrooms, and 14-bathrooms.
 In 2018, the building was purposed by a New York-based company and converted into a boho-themed co-living space called, Roam.

+Since 2023, the mansion has been rented out in full to a local startup accelerator, Hacker Fellowship Zero.